 Schedule of Terms

-In rare instances, a student is permitted to cross-enroll between the College of Professional Studies and the College of Arts and Sciences.
-Permission is required from the Vice President for Academic Affairs and the College of Professional Studies Dean.
+In rare instances, a student is permitted to cross-enroll between the School of Graduate and Professional Studies and the School of Arts and Sciences.
+Permission is required from the Vice President for Academic Affairs and the Dean of Undergraduate Studies.
 A cross-enrolled student must pay all costs, including tuition, associated with enrollment at other than his/her main campus.

-Transfer Policy Between the College of Professional Studies and the College of Arts and Sciences
+Transfer Policy Between the School of Graduate and Professional Studies and the School of Arts and Sciences

-A student who attends the College of Professional Studies or the College of Arts and Sciences may be admitted to the other program after an absence from the University of two full academic years.
+A student who attends the School of Graduate and Professional Studies or the School of Arts and Sciences may be admitted to the other program after an absence from the college of two full academic years.
 A student who wishes to attend the other program after a shorter period of time must have the written permission of the Vice President for Academic Affairs.
 The student must meet the criteria for admission and must be formally admitted by the other program.
 The student must also be in good standing with the Business Office.